shawacademy-com/gatsby-plugin-amplitude-analytics/README.md

 ## Install

-`yarn add gatsby-plugin-amplitude-analytics`
+`yarn add @shawacademynpm/gatsby-plugin-amplitude-analytics`

 or

-`npm install --save gatsby-plugin-amplitude-analytics`
+`npm install --save @shawacademynpm/gatsby-plugin-amplitude-analytics`

 ## How to use